We are envisioning a safer, more accessible, and connected future, together.

 When the Phase 3 NEPA review process and Preliminary Design is complete, a Final Design Phase could commence, which could lead to a future Construction Phase.

 The Missouri Department of Transportation anticipates incorporating recommendations made as part of the PEL study into future National Environmental Policy Act (NEPA) studies, per Title 23 of the US Code, Part 168.
-The NEPA regulations encourage agencies to take appropriate advantage of existing documents and studies, like PEL, through adoption, use, and incorporation by reference during the NEPA phase, which for this project is anticipated as Phase 3 (Summer 2026 – Fall 2028) when the city will advance to the NEPA review process and developing conceptual design solutions.
+The NEPA regulations encourage agencies to take appropriate advantage of existing documents and studies, like PEL, through adoption, use, and incorporation by reference during the NEPA phase, which for this project is anticipated as Phase 3 (Fall 2026 – Fall 2028) when the city will advance to the NEPA review process and refine the conceptual design solutions.

-A compromise solution resulted from the 1985 Federal Consent Decree, where by US-71 was to be built as “less than a highway and more than a parkway.”
-The highway was finally opened for operation in 2001, and in the 24 years since, several of the stated benefits and compromise solutions have failed to materialize.
+A compromise solution resulted from the 1985 Federal Consent Decree, whereby US-71 was to be built as “less than a highway and more than a parkway.”

-What’s more, new traffic safety issues and barriers to mobility for neighborhoods, on the east side of Kansas City, Missouri, have arisen.
-The decree required retention of three signalized, at-grade crossings and imposes specific legal guidelines for any substantial reconfiguration of the US-71 corridor.
-Addressing or resolving the decree is a key focus of Phase 2, to allow for transformative solutions.
-The project team will work with legal counsel to enable transformative solutions that prioritize equity, connectivity, and community needs.
+Addressing or resolving the decree is a key focus of Phase 2 of the Reconnecting the East Side project to allow for transformative solutions.
+The project team will work with legal counsel to enable transformative solutions that prioritize safety, connectivity, and community needs.

 For more information about NEPA, visit the American Association of Highway and Transportation Officials (AASHTO) website or the FHWA’s website.